MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`sonarQubeDBUrl`** - **Db Connection String**<br>
 Input alias: `sqDbUrl`. `string`.
 Optional.
 Use when `sqDbDetailsRequired = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-SonarQube server 5.1 and lower only.
-Enter the database connection setting (i.e. sonar.jdbc.url).
-For example: jdbc:jtds:sqlserver://localhost/sonar;SelectMethod=Cursor.
+Use for SonarQube server 5.1 and lower only.
+Specifies the database connection setting (for example, `sonar.jdbc.url` or `jdbc:jtds:sqlserver://localhost/sonar;SelectMethod=Cursor`).
 <!-- :::editable-content-end::: -->
 <br>